-“It’s been amazing,” Vicki Marshall said, “and I tell the kids, ‘Let’s hope it don’t blow up again.'”
+“It’s been amazing,” Vicki Marshall said, “and I tell the kids, ‘Let’s hope it doesn’t blow up again.'”

 The family has strong religious faith, and plans to use their patriarch’s financial success to establish a foundation to help others, she said.

-SmarTork already gives 10 percent of its proceeds to charity and ministries that serve others.
+SmarTork already gives 10 percent of its proceeds to charities and ministries that serve others.

 “I wish Kelly could have lived to see it go this far,” his wife said.
 “It’s just crazy, great.”

-1984: Spirator elevator door-closer designed on napkin by Kelly Marshall
+1984: Spirator elevator door-closer designed on a napkin by Kelly Marshall

-2000: Patent established; introduced at national convention; units requested for World Trade Center
+2000: Patent established; introduced at the national convention; units requested for World Trade Center

 2001: Twin Towers destroyed

 2010: SmarTork Inc. registered with the State of Texas; case study at Wilson Plaza

 2012: Patent approved, website set up for orders in six languages